Setheum-Labs/setheum-abha/README.md

 # Setheum-Abha
-Setheum's Staking Liquidity module - Takes in DNAR for example and produces SDNAR
+Setheum's Staking Liquidity module - Takes in DOT for example and produces SDOT